-"What I have learned, or validated since I always knew it, is in the absence of stress from finances and raising five kids, we both deeply love each other.
-It has been a journey during which we both learned to accept each other's faults.
+"What I have learned, or validated since I always knew it, is that in the absence of stress from finances and raising five kids, you and I both deeply love each other.
+It has been a journey during which we learned to accept each other's faults.
 Now that we have reached this understanding and acceptance, it is a source of great joy."

 So give L.L. #101 a try.
 That notebook might be the 2020 red-hot romantic tip you've been looking for!